anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Fortune favors the brave.
+Quote: All experiences are preceded by mind, having mind as their master, created by mind.

-By: Virgil
+By: The Buddha